vanus-labs/docs/content/user-guides/connector-guides/source/chatgpt/setup.md

 ChatGPT is a large language model developed by OpenAI, based on the GPT-3.5 architecture.

-ChatGPT Source is a Vanus-hosted ChatGPT service which works as an HTTP server to generates human-like responses to textual content from incoming HTTP requests, and delivers responses to endpoints in the CloudEvents HTTP format.
+ChatGPT Source is a Vanus-hosted ChatGPT service which works as an HTTP server to generate human-like responses to textual content from incoming HTTP requests, and deliver responses to endpoints in the CloudEvents HTTP format.

 ## Prerequisites